Saturday, December 4, 2021

 McDowell Mountain Regional Park

-We are once again partnering with We-Ko-Pa Resort & Conference Center which is conveniently located just a few miles from the race.
+We are once again partnering with the newly renovated We-Ko-Pa Resort & Conference Center which is conveniently located just a few miles from the race.
 Rates at $119/night- See below for more details!

 Aid stations every 3-10.5 miles including water, ice, electrolyte drink (Gnarly Hydrate), sweet snacks, salty snacks, and fruit.
 We do not stock our aid stations with gels so please plan on bringing your own.
 Additionally, please plan to run with at least one bottle of water.